jovanovic-djo/car-value-score-prediction/README.md

   - Detailed classification report
 - Visualizations are:
   - Confusion matrices
-  - Feature importace graphs
+  - Feature importance graphs
   - Custom model visualizations (Decision Tree)
 - Visualizations for confusion matrices are saved in graphs/confusion_matrices
 - Visualizations for feature importance are saved in graphs/feature_importance
-- All models performance summary is displayed with best performed model labeled
+- Every model performance summary is displayed with best performed model labeled
 - Best model is optimized using hyperparameter tuning and report is generated along with visualizations
 - Insights on best model are as follows:
   - Best parameters
-  - Best cross-validaiton score
+  - Best cross-validation score
   - Optimization time required
   - Saved optimized models location directories
   - Optimized model performance using uppermentioned metrics